daniel-sudz/neurotech/README.md

   <img src="https://github.com/daniel-sudz/neurotech/blob/main/plots/features/training-Improved-Mean-Abs-Value-1.png?raw=true" width="500"/>
 </p>

 Improved Mean Absolute Value 1 (https://link.springer.com/article/10.1007/s00779-019-01285-2).
-The MAV1 provides a higher weighting to the more central points in the observed window which can improve the robustness of the MAV feature.
+The MAV1 provides a higher weighting to the more central points in the observed window which can improve the robustness of the MAV feature. (fvalues = trials x channgels)

 ### Wave Form Length